backdrop-contrib/epsacrop/README.txt

 -- INSTALLATION --

 1. Extract epsacrop on your module directory (ex. sites/all/modules)
-2. Download JCrop librarie and install this on epsacrop directory (ex. sites/all/modules/epsacrop) 2.1 You would get, for example, sites/all/modules/epsacrop/Jcrop
+2. Download JCrop librarie and install this on epsacrop directory (ex. sites/all/modules/epsacrop) or sites/all/libraries 2.1 You would get, for example, sites/all/modules/epsacrop/Jcrop
 3. Download json2.js and copy file in epsacrop/js directory
 4. Go to admin/build/modules and enable EPSA Crop

 -- CONFIGURATION --

-Currently you don't need configure the module.
-He work for every imagefield field have.
+You can go at admin/settings/epsacrop to set thumbnail size (needed for large size images)

 -- TROUBLESHOOTING --